Balakovo: Russian Empire

 With the development of trade, the pier freight turnover grew, the fleet of freight and passenger ships increased.
 To repair them, the ship-repair industry was created.
-In 1897 the population of the village reached 18388 people.
+In 1897 the population of the village reached 18,388 people.

 The beginning of the 20th century was marked by a significant expansion of the borders of the village, as well as an increase in the number of industrial enterprises.
 In May 1911, the Highest Ordinance was signed to confer on Balakovo the status of a city with the rights of self-government.
 Ivan Mamin, the industrialist, became the first city head.
 On the eve of the 1917 revolution, there were 6 churches, 7 schools, the grain market, the ironworks of Fyodor Blinov and the mechanical plant of oil engines of the Mamin brothers, ship repair and furniture workshops, sawmills, mills, a commercial college opened in 1910, with considerable financial assistance of the merchant - a patron of Ivan Kobzar, the Zemsky hospital and the city factory ambulance (polyclinic), a library, and a power plant, which was organized by the "Light" partnership.

-Inventors-self-taught Fyodor Abramovich Blinov and Yakov Mamin glorified Balakovo as the birthplace of the world's first caterpillar tractor, wheel self-propelled gun and Russian diesel engine.
+Inventors Fyodor Abramovich Blinov and Yakov Mamin made Balakovo as the birthplace of the world's first caterpillar tractor, wheel self-propelled gun and Russian diesel engine.
 The plant of oil engines and tractors Yakov Mamin in 1915 produced 325 diesel engines, with a total capacity of 5100 horsepower.
 The image of the old Balakovo was created by such architects as H. F. Meyer and academician Fyodor Schechtel.
 Carefully preserving and restoring the historical landscape of the central part, the people of Balakovo constantly improve the appearance of a new, young city with spacious avenues, straight as arrows, avenues, slender buildings with elegant facades.